 It’s in the air – colder temperatures, the appearance of snowflakes, and a feeling that lets you know the holidays have arrived in Waterloo Region!

-From festivals (like the annual Christkindl Market) to festive events, there’s certainly something for everyone to enjoy this holiday season – especially when you’re seeing the holidays through the eyes of a child!
+From festivals (like the annual Christkindl Market) to festive events, there’s certainly something for everyone to enjoy this holiday season – especially if you’re seeing the holidays through the eyes of a child.

-This year marks the 20th anniversary of the CP Holiday Train which makes its annual stop in Cambridge on Thursday, November 29th at 4 p.m..
-Kids will love the music, entertainment and decorated train cars that light up the night.
-This is a fundraiser for the Cambridge Self Help Food Bank, so get the kids to bring along non-perishable food items or a cash donation – it’s a great way for them to give back during this season of giving.
+The CP Holiday Train makes its annual stop in Cambridge and Ayr on Friday, November 29th.
+Kids will love the music, entertainment (this year’s train features Alan Doyle and Beautiful Band), and decorated train cars that light up the night.
+This is also a fundraiser for local food banks, so get the kids to bring along non-perishable food items or a cash donation – it’s a great way for them to give back during this season of giving.

 Who doesn’t love a parade?
-For many families, the annual Santa Claus Parades that happen throughout Waterloo Region have become a family tradition.
+For many, the annual Santa Claus Parades that happen throughout Waterloo Region have become a family tradition.
 Click here for a list of when Santa will be coming to your town!

 Drayton Entertainment continues its holiday tradition of staging a Panto – an interactive show where kids can cheer the good guys, and boo the villains!
-This year families can enjoy the fun-filled adventure of Jack and the Beanstalk at the St. Jacobs Country Playhouse (get your tickets fast – these pantos are always a sellout!)
-Families can also take in the timeless classic Holiday Inn (the production that made the song White Christmas famous).
-It’s sure to have everyone tapping their toes and singing along at the Hamilton Family Theatre in Cambridge!
-For tickets head to the Drayton Entertainment website.
+This year families can enjoy the fun-filled adventure of Sleeping Beauty – the Panto at the St. Jacobs Country Playhouse.
+Or, take in Drayton’s other holiday show, Elf – The Musical, happening at the Hamilton Family Theatre in Cambridge.

-Chanukah in the Square will be celebrated with the lighting of a giant menorah at Waterloo Public Square.
-The lighting ceremony begins at 6 p.m. on the first night of Chanukah, which begins this year on December 2nd.
+Chanukah will also be celebrated with the lighting of a giant menorah in Waterloo Public Square at Chanukah in the Square Xl.
+The lighting ceremony begins at 5 p.m. on Sunday, December 22nd.

-Enjoy the fun, games and festivities all happening in Central Park – and bring along your skates to enjoy the Preston Towne Centre skating rink.
+Enjoy the fun, games and festivities happening in Central Park – and bring along your skates to enjoy the Central Park skating rink.

 It’s a chance for kids to slow down, put the tech away, and enjoy an old-fashioned Christmas.